Dust sub-millimetre emission in green valley galaxies: Discussion and conclusions

+To conclude and summarise our results, we show the colour-$\Lduecinquanta$ diagram for our model galaxies at $z \leq 0.08$ in Fig. \ref{fig:color_submm_evo}.
+Building on the previous analysis of evolutionary trends, we depict a schematic quenching path in this diagram using a yellow arrow, while the magenta arrow indicates a rejuvenating path.
+The key message is that sub-millimetre emission increases during the BC phase, remains high throughout the GV quenching transition, and then decreases once the galaxy evolves into the RS.
+Galaxies that undergo rejuvenation will transit this diagram from red to blue colours, but still featuring low sub-millimetre emission.

-\section{Discussion and Conclusions}
+\section{Discussion and conclusions}

-In this work we have studied the $250\, \mum$ sub-mm emission of galaxies during their transition through the GV.
-We utilized predictions from a SAM of galaxy evolution that incorporates processes for the formation and evolution of dust grains within a galactic context.
-These predictions were employed to estimate observable properties of galaxies, including sub-mm emission, using the radiative transfer code GRASIL, which simulates both dust attenuation and thermal emission of dust grains.\\
+In this work we studied the $250\, \mum$ sub-millimetre emission of galaxies during their transition through the GV.
+We utilised predictions from a SAM of galaxy evolution that incorporates processes for the formation and evolution of dust grains within a galactic context.
+These predictions were employed to estimate observable properties of galaxies, including sub-millimetre emission, using the RT code GRASIL, which simulates both dust attenuation and the thermal emission of dust grains.\\

-We concentrate on galaxies at $z \leq 0.08$, whose distribution in the $u-r$ color--mass diagram (Figure \ref{fig:colorMass}) aligns well with GAMA observations, showing a clear color bimodality, although some tensions are highlighted, especially at low and large stellar masses.
-To analyze the properties of galaxies in the GV, we introduce a new, precise GV definition that can be applied to any color--mass diagram distribution (Section \ref{sec:GVdefinition}).
-This allows us to consistently compare our simulation results and observational data, although there is no perfect match in terms of absolute colors.
+We concentrated on galaxies at $z \leq 0.08$, whose distribution in the $u-r$ colour--mass diagram (Fig. \ref{fig:colorMass}) aligns well with GAMA observations.\ We see a clear colour bimodality, although there are some tensions, especially at low and high stellar masses.
+To analyse the properties of galaxies in the GV, we introduced a new, precise GV definition that can be applied to any colour--mass diagram distribution (Sect. \ref{sec:GVdefinition}).
+This allowed us to consistently compare our simulation results and observational data, although there is no perfect match in terms of absolute colours.

-With our new definition, we analyzed various properties of the different galaxy populations identified in the color--mass diagram, mainly the BC, GV and RS.
-We found that dust-induced attenuation does not significantly alter the distribution of our model galaxies in this diagram (Figure \ref{fig:colorMass-intr}).
-Galaxies in the GV, as seen in the dust-attenuated color--mass diagram, are generally also identified as transitioning galaxies in a dust-free (or intrinsic) color--mass diagram.
+With our new definition, we analysed various properties of the different galaxy populations identified in the colour--mass diagram, mainly the BC, GV, and RS.
+We find that dust-induced attenuation does not significantly alter the distribution of our model galaxies in this diagram (Fig. \ref{fig:colorMass-intr}).
+Galaxies in the GV, as seen in the dust-attenuated colour--mass diagram, are generally also identified as transitioning galaxies in a dust-free (or intrinsic) colour--mass diagram.